 Extraordinary.
 I could not agree more.
 History is full of examples of our ‘age of imitation’.
 Humanities trail through history reflects how we imitate what we think is ‘ultimate’.
 Dictionaries define ‘ultimate’ as ‘the best or most extreme of its kind’.

-What does an ‘ultimate’ education look like?
-Shouldn’t our education reflect only ‘the best’ of its kind’?
-Isn’t it our species, as thinking beings, moral obligation to make it so?
+Our education should reflect only ‘the best of its kind’?
+Isn’t our species, as thinking beings, moral obligation to make it so?
 Education of this kind will heal the planet and its inhabitants; create well being, joy and harmony.
 This is what I want.
 Lofty thoughts?
 Perhaps.
 Perhaps not.
-You may say, ‘how the heck can we do that’?
+You may say, ‘How the heck can we do that’?

-Education reform begins with our creating government officials who create a consistent mandatory curriculum foundation throughout our nation based on the ‘human body system’.
-We need 100% of our citizens participating in their governing.
+Education reform begins with our government officials creating a consistent mandatory curriculum foundation throughout our nation based on the ‘human body system’.

 The foundation I speak to is a part of history we left behind and did not ‘imitate’.
-‘Know thyself’.
 Why did we ignore our ancient scholars?
-They believed to ‘Know Thyself’ was important enough to carve the message in stone, (imagine the time it took to carve one letter), they did not have lightning speed communication.
-This message was carved over the mythical tomb of Apollo.
+They believed to ‘Know Thyself’ was important enough to carve the message in stone, (imagine the time it took to carve one letter), This message was carved over the mythical tomb of Apollo.
 These ancient sages surmised that to ‘Know Thyself’ creates a rippling effect.
 They believed:

 “Self-knowledge is all-encompassing.
 What is learned on one scale of experience can be applied to all scales.
 It is the highest form of knowledge, surpassing all other knowledge.
 Self-knowledge is also timeless, which means that what is gained in one era, benefits all subsequent generations.”